Conversations About Healthcare Reform

 Donald M. Berwick, MD, MPP

-Dr. Berwick is president and CEO of the Institute for Healthcare Improvement, a not-for-profit organization dedicated to innovative change in healthcare worldwide.
-He continues to serve as a clinical professor of pediatrics and Health Care Policy in the Department of Pediatrics at Harvard Medical School, and he is professor of Health Policy and Management at the Harvard School of Public Health.
-In addition, Dr. Berwick is adjunct staff in the Department of Medicine at Children's Hospital Boston, and a consultant in pediatrics at Massachusetts General Hospital.
+Dr. Berwick presented at Healthy Dialogues on February 4, 2009.
+At the time, he was president and CEO of the Institute for Healthcare Improvement, a not-for-profit organization dedicated to innovative change in healthcare worldwide.
+He has served as a clinical professor of pediatrics and Health Care Policy in the Department of Pediatrics at Harvard Medical School and as professor of Health Policy and Management at the Harvard School of Public Health.
+In addition, Dr. Berwick has served as adjunct staff in the Department of Medicine at Children's Hospital Boston, and a consultant in pediatrics at Massachusetts General Hospital.

 Bradley A. Perkins, MD, MBA

-Dr. Perkins is the chief strategy and innovation officer at the Centers for Disease Control and Prevention.
+Dr. Perkins persented at Healthy Dialogues on April 29, 2008.
+At the time, Dr. Perkins was the chief strategy and innovation officer at the Centers for Disease Control and Prevention.
 He is considered "a catalyst for CDC efforts to influence health system transformation in ways that emphasize health protection and health equity through policy interventions and multi-sector and public engagement."

 Ken Kizer, MD, MPH